2015 AWARDS - CALL FOR PAPERS

 President Barack Obama and First Lady Michelle Obama walk down Pennsylvania Avenue en route to the White House, Monday, Jan.
 21, 2013.
 Photo/Doug Mills, New York Times

-The White House Correspondents' Association is pleased to announce that Joel McHale, star of the NBC series Community, will be the entertainer at the association's Centennial dinner on Saturday, May 3, 2014.
-READ MORE
+WASHINGTON -- The White House Correspondents' Association is pleased to announce that Saturday Night Live's Cecily Strong will be the entertainer at our annual dinner on April 25, 2015.

 Only WHCA℠ members and their organizations are eligible to purchase tickets for the annual dinner.
 Please visit the MEMBERSHIP PAGE of our site to review eligibility requirements.